Reviews of products for scale military vehicle models.

 MSRP

-If you are looking for a unique addition for your next 1/48 scale aircraft diorama, please allow me to direct your attention to the plusmodel offering of a scooter and sidecar.
-The kit comes with decals for a US Army scooter, US Navy scooter, as well as an airfield service scooter.
+If you are looking for another unique addition for your next 1/48 scale aircraft diorama, please allow me to direct your attention to the Plusmodel offering of a scooter and crew.
+The kit comes with decals for a US Air Force scooter as well as one labeled “Flight Operations”.
 The kit is simple and builds up with relative ease as long as you have some experience with small photo-etch items.
+As an added bonus to this particular release, a male pilot and female driver for the scooter are included.
 I would highly recommend this kit to anyone wanting something unique to sit next to their 1/48 scale aircraft.

 Review Author